abhishekjaiscs18/Resume-Maker-App/README.md

 ![node](https://user-images.githubusercontent.com/53760244/117580326-17ffc600-b115-11eb-9e59-67cc7a51d485.JPG)
 ![material](https://user-images.githubusercontent.com/53760244/117580324-16360280-b115-11eb-9990-ef5c36bd4c76.JPG)

+1. React for Frontend and Express as Middleware.

+2. Material UI and React-Bootstrap for styling.

 # Quick Start
 ## Clone the repository and do following:

 ### Install dependencies for server -
   npm install

 ### Install dependencies for client -
+  cd client

-npm run client-install
+  npm install

 ### Run the client & server with concurrently -
   npm run dev

 ### Run the Express server only -
   npm run server

 ### Run the React client only -
   npm run client

-Server runs on http://localhost:4000 and client on http://localhost:3000
+#### Server runs on http://localhost:4000 and client on http://localhost:3000